Getting Started Edit

 The method for editing values on the server follows the same pattern as

-after the HTTP method that it uses.
+the others.
+It is named patch after the HTTP method that it uses.

 First, a javascript object should be created locally.
 Then, both the

-primary key, and the attributes that you want to edit should be set,
+id primary key, and the attributes that you want to edit should be set,

-and then you may call patch
+and then you may call patch.
+Like the others, patch accepts callbacks

 to let you know when the operation has completed.